brycegsmith/psg_project/index.md

 <img src="https://brycegsmith.github.io/psg_project/images/metrics_barplot.png" width="550" height="400">

 #### Simplification of K-Means and GMM Clustering
 As mentioned, applying the elbow method for K-Means suggested an ideal cluster size of 3.
 Because the six sleep stage targets present in this dataset (Wake, NREM1, NREM2, NREM3, NREM4, and REM) can be more broadly grouped into only three more general targets (Wake, NREM, and REM), K-Means and GMM with three clusters were applied and compared to these broader sleep stage classifications.
-This grouping was also employed for our supervised learning algorithms.
+Due to the improvement in metrics, this grouping was also employed for supervised learning algorithms.

 * _Figure 11: K-Means - 3 Target Values_